bills0523/Christmas-cursor-plugin/README.md

 ## How it works
 - `src/extension.ts` registers the webview view provider, tracks keystrokes, and ticks session/total timers (persisted via `context.globalState`).
 - `src/SantaProvider.ts` renders the webview UI, listens for messages, updates the sled values, and triggers the gift arc animation.

+## Troubleshooting
+- View not showing: make sure you’re in the **Extension Development Host** window, then run `Developer: Reload Window`.
+- Build errors: run `npm run compile` and fix any TypeScript errors it prints.
+- No counters updating: click inside an editor and type to trigger document change events.

 ## Requirements
 - VS Code `^1.84.0`